 Is your GP Practice CCA Aware?

-Since it was first launched in Cholangiocarcinoma Awareness Month, February 2014, AMMF’s GP Awareness Campaign has never stopped – but the need to raise the awareness of CCA remains as great as ever.
-So, starting with CCA Awareness Month February 2022, we are once again encouraging as many people as possible to join with us in this campaign and make their GP practice ‘CCA Aware’.
+Since it was first launched in CCA Awareness Month, February 2014, AMMF’s GP CCA Awareness Campaign has never stopped – but the need to raise the awareness of CCA remains as great as ever.
+So, once again during this year’s Awareness Month, February 2023, we are encouraging as many people as possible to join with us in this campaign and make their GP practice ‘CCA Aware’.

 The incidence of cholangiocarcinoma is increasing year on year, the age of those affected is seemingly getting lower, but late diagnosis remains a major problem.
 We desperately need to raise the awareness of this disease with the public and especially with the GP, the family doctor who is so often our first port of call when we feel we have a health problem.